ProvableHQ/sdk/create-aleo-app/template-offline-public-transaction-ts/README.md

 # Offline Transaction Builder

 ## 1. Overview
-### 1.1 Proving Keys for Zero Knowledge Function Execution
+### 1.1 Proving Keys for Zero-Knowledge Function Execution
-To achieve zero knowledge execution, all Aleo functions require a `ProvingKey` and `VerifyingKey` in order to build a zero knowledge ZkSnark proof of execution.
+To achieve zero-knowledge execution, all Aleo functions require a `ProvingKey` and `VerifyingKey` in order to build a zero-knowledge ZkSnark proof of execution.
 If a user does not possess these keys for a function, they are normally downloaded from the internet when the function is called.

 ### 1.2 Key Providers